minecraftfromsans/Enhanced-Three-Houses-uniforms/README.md

 Please put your unexported file in the gimpfiles folder (it doesn't have to be a .xfc file, use whichever software you want).

-Credits to tianmuxia for the awesomium programm in textureconvert folder.
+Credits to tianmuxia for the awesomium program in textureconvert folder.